fcrepo-exts/fcrepo-camel-toolbox/fcrepo-indexing-solr/README.md

 The timeframe (in milliseconds) within which new items should be committed to the solr index.

     solr.commitWithin=10000

+The location of the internal Audit trail, if using the `fcrepo-audit` extension module.
+Nodes at this location will not be indexed.

+    audit.container=/audit

 By editing this file, any currently running routes will be immediately redeployed with the new values.